 The Submission shall be offered to the parent Technology Committee of the Metadata Register Sub Group for review.

-NOTE 1: A "draft" Submission remains susceptible to modifications following TC review.
+A "draft" Submission remains susceptible to modifications following TC review.

-NOTE 2: The Technology Committee Chair determines the duration of the review, as needed to achieve the transition criteria of Section 8.4.28.4.2.
-This duration can be arbitrarily short if, for instance, the Submission was previously reviewed and changes are trivial.
+The Technology Committee Chair determines the duration of the review, as needed to achieve the transition criteria of Section 8.4.2 This duration can be arbitrarily short if, for instance, the Submission was previously reviewed and changes are trivial.

 8.4.2 Transition to mature State